 The test team, consisting of three full-time testers, has identified and mapped out 300 test cases.
-250 of these test cases are regression tests – re-testing existing functionalities.
-They are very structured, repetitive, and predictable - in other words, ideal for automation.
+250 of these test cases are regression tests.
 The remaining 50 tests are more loosely defined and exploratory in nature and will continue to be performed manually.

-Designing, planning, and executing the 250 test cases is extremely time consuming when done manually.
+Designing, planning, and executing the 250 regression test cases is extremely time-consuming when done manually.
 On average, each test case requires one hour of manual testing efforts, amounting to approximately six weeks of testing.
 The 50 exploratory tests aside.

 To meet a minimal coverage for a single release, the team of three testers must spend two full weeks designing and running their tests.

 The company has six releases planned for the year ahead – one release every second month.
 This would require a total of 36 weeks of testing.